-In the Primo "Get It" tab, why is it that in some situations, non-signed in users see "Loanable", and signed-in see "Not Loanable"?
-How is the Loan Policy displayed in Primo calculated?
+In the Primo "Get It" tab and Primo VE "Get It" section, why do non-signed-in users see "Loanable", and signed-in see "Not Loanable" sometimes?
+How is the Loan Policy displayed in Primo/Primo VE calculated?

 The loan policy is calculated as follows:

 If a user is not signed-in, the rules for the item's Fulfillment Unit are evaluated all at once - their order in the list of rules does not matter.
 If there is at least one rule that has a loanable policy, the label picked is: "Loanable".

 - Material Type